Military patrol at the Winter Olympics

 Military patrol was featured in the Winter Olympic Games programme four times: 1924, 1928, 1936, and 1948.
 Medals were awarded for military patrol in 1924, but it was a demonstration event for the other three Winter Games.

-The official website of the IOC now treats military patrol at the 1924 Games as a separate discipline, without mixing it with the sports of skiing or biathlon.
-However, the 1924 Official Report treats it as an event within the sport of skiing.
+Military patrol is considered to be the precursor to the sport of biathlon, however the 1924 Official Report lists it as an event within the sport of skiing.
+The official website of the IOC treats military patrol at the 1924 Games as a standalone discipline, without specifying if it is considered part of either sport.
+Currently, neither the International Ski and Snowboard Federation (governing body for skiing) nor the International Biathlon Union (governing body for biathlon) govern military patrol events.